 Get 10% off with the link above!

-The Mitolux Vitmain D Lamp
+The Mitolux Vitamin D Lamp

-This is a perfect pairing for anyone who wants to produce vitamin D naturally without worrying about irradiating their skin with UVA or getting a tan.
+This is a perfect pairing for anyone who wants to produce vitamin D without worrying about irradiating their skin with UVA or getting a tan.

 The Mitolux feels like a quality product!
 It weighs 3 lbs, has an all-metal and glass body, and features an onboard fan to keep the electronics cool during use.